geeksoflondon/grid4rails/doc/Hacknotes.markdown

 A Room is where a session takes place.
 It has a name and optionally a description (for information such as "on the second floor" etc.)

+2011-07-05 11:32 TM; I originally planned to create a shortcode for a room based on the database ID.
+But I couldn't quite get it to work and databases have funky ways of assigning IDs (e.g. SQLite) and being lazy I decided that writing an algorithm for turning integers into strings based on database IDs was stupid.
+Instead I've gone with a 'shortcode' system so you can assign a very short ID to a room.
+I've also decided to use 'weighting' as a way of ordering rooms in the table - so if you give room A a weighting of 1, leave room B with a weighting of 0 and set room C with a weighting of -1, then they would appear in the order〈A B C〉.

 Timeslot
 --------